eecs493staff/eecs493staff.github.io/docs/a5-artist-search/README.md

     - You can select and deselect genres.
     - The genres selected should be indicated by the change in the background color.
 - Once you select other genres besides ALL, the ALL button should be deselected, indicated by a change in its background color.
-- Please use Bootstrap’s btn (and related classes) for this part.
+- Please use Bootstrap's btn (and related classes) for this part.
 Note that different button colors can and should also be achieved using Bootstrap.
 For more info, check out the Hints & Resources section.
 - The genre selection works like a set union: The more genres that are selected the more results should be displayed.
 - If ALL is selected, the other genres are deselected, and the results return back to the original list but maintaining the current sort selection. (see Sort Menu)
 - The genre selected should automatically reset to ALL when you search for a new artist.